Kyoto Convention

 #17

-Post by Alanston »
+Post by Wabanaki Confederacy »

 Prime Minister Raharjo, who had been quiet up until this point, would speak up now.
 First turning to the Omani representative, he asks "How would this deal, with regards to oil, impact current agreements with the UPPC?"